 Understanding your soil test report

-If we haven’t answered your question, don’t hesitate to reach out to your local Extension educator for help.
+Don’t hesitate to reach out to your local Extension educator for help.
 You also can Ask a Master Gardener to get research-based answers to your specific questions.
-And Extension's Yard and Garden pages can help you identify and solve problems with your plants with our growing and watering guides.
+Extension's Yard and Garden pages can help you identify and solve problems with your plants with our growing and watering guides.